 Figure 20 - Space based mission thermal emission from optics, CIB and Zodiacal light in the ecliptic plane (0) at 45 degrees relative to the plane (45) and perpendicular to the plane (90).
 Zodi is for COBE DIRBE day 100.
-The term "sas" refer to square arc second.

 7.2 - Effects of filter bandwidth on SNR - filter optimization